YonuNautilus/LoreViewer/LoreViewerUnitTests/v0.1/TestData/PositiveTestData/FieldsTest.md

   - Duration: 2012–2021

-# This is a valid markdown with bullet point fields/attributes {ListFieldsObject}
+# This is a valid markdown with bullet point fields/attributes <node type="ListFieldsObject" />

 - flat: This is a flat attribute
 - **flat with bold:** flat attribute with bold name